dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 **Parameters**

-`templateName`: Specify the name of the template that you want to update.
+`[in] templateName`: Specify the name of the template that you want to update.

-`settings`: An object of SimplifiedCaptureVisionSettings.
+`[in] settings`: An object of SimplifiedCaptureVisionSettings.

-**Return Value**

-A boolean value that indicates whether the settings are uploaded successfully.

 **Exception**